peggypytang/EmoDJ/README.md

 EmoDJ is a brand-new offline music player desktop application that focuses on improving listeners' emotional wellness.

 This application is designed based on psychology theories.
-It is powered by state-of-the-art AI technology to automatically identify music emotion of your songs.
+It is powered by machine learning to automatically identify music emotion of your songs.

 ## Key Features